 Not only are you going to get an OLED screen but some of the best 8K TVs are LG TVs, offering surprisingly affordable options if you want the best of the best quality.

 Whether you’re looking for the best OLED TVs or you simply love the LG brand (and we don’t blame you!), this guide has a whole range of LG TVs to suit all budgets.

 And once you’ve picked your favourite, if you’re looking to enhance your home viewing experience, we highly recommend investing in one of the the best soundbars to enhance the sound quality to match the amazing picture quality of LG TVs.

 The best LG TVs of 2022: The top 3

-Overall, the best LG TV when it comes to sheer picture quality is the LG G2, which features the best OLED screen we've seen so far.
+Overall, the best LG TV for picture quality is the LG G2, which features the best OLED screen we've seen so far.
 It's simply stunning, and it's got a gorgeous design that's ideal for wall-mounting.

-The G2 is pretty pricey, though, so our top LG TV pick for most people is the LG C1, which delivers an unbeatable combination of features, performance and price – especially following some major price cuts.
+The G2 is pretty pricey, though, so our best LG TV for most people is the LG C1, which delivers an unbeatable combination of features, performance and price – especially following some major price cuts.

-Our pick of the budget LG models is the LG UP77, a 4K TV that represents remarkable value within the company’s LED line-up.
+Our pick for the best budget LG TV is the LG UP77, a 4K TV that represents remarkable value within the company’s LED lineup.
 The competitive pricing is combined with the impressively comprehensive webOS smart system, good HDR performance, and super-low input lag.